TheSHEEEP/godotdetour/README.md

 - `no_movement` - Emitted when the agent has not moved (2.5% of maxSpeed) in one second.
 Has two parameters, the agent itself and the distance left to the target.

 The `no_xxx` signals can be used to detect stuck agents, but be aware that they are not guarantees.
 If you want to avoid false "positives", it is recommended to await more than one of the signals and build your own stuck detection around them.

-### Missing Features/TODOs
-The following features (from recast/detour or otherwise) are not yet part of godotdetour.
-They might be added by someone else down the line, or by myself once I need them for my own project:
-* Off-mesh connections/portals.
-* More debug rendering.
-* Better control over threading.
-For now, every new() instance of DetourNavigation will create its own thread.
-* More control over which agent goes to which navigation mesh.
-Currently, only the agent radius & height is used automatically to determine this.
-* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas) without requiring a full reload.
-* Support dynamic area flags instead of hard coded grass, water, etc.
-* Predicted agent values.
-* Various other optimizations and ease-of-use functions.